edl1469/free-application/readme.rst

 *******************

 This is the initial release that includes and admin panel for faculty members to update their information.
-It uses the CodeIgniter Framework as the MVC
+It uses the CodeIgniter MVC Framework

 **************************
 Changelog and New Features